junksamiad/utjfc_reg_agent/system_docs/REGISTRATION_ROUTINES.md

 2. Validate that they have indeed uploaded an image of a junior or youth and that the image is the correct format (.jpg, .png, .heic, .webp) and it meets our requirement of being a passport style photo.
 Do not be too strict about this though, as it's only used as a proof of ID in a grassroots football league.
 If the photo is not valid for any reason then set `routine_number = 34` and ask them to upload a valid image providing a reason why you have determined it not to be valid
 3. If a valid image is provided, use the function `upload_photo_to_s3` (adhering to the function schemas by extracting any information you need from the conversation history)
 4. If the `upload_photo_to_s3` returns successfully then use the function `update_photo_link_to_db` to write the link to the db
 5. Once the db write has returned successfully, then set `routine_number = 35`, advise that photo uploaded successfully and registration has been completed pending payment and Direct Debit setup via the GoCardless link they received.
+Once payment is completed they will receive a confirmation SMS.
 If you use any coloured emoji spheres in your response, please only use blue or yellow ones as they reflect the club colours.

 **🔧 Tool Calling**: This routine uses `upload_photo_to_s3` and `update_photo_link_to_db` functions.